bazad/blanket/README.md

 Once we have the capability to impersonate arbitrary system services, the next step is to obtain the host-priv port.
 This step is straightforward, and is not affected by the changes in iOS 11.3.
-The high-level idea of this attack is to impersonate SafetyNet, crash ReportCrash, and then retrieve the host-priv port from the dying ReportCrash task.
+The high-level idea of this attack is to impersonate SafetyNet, crash ReportCrash, and then retrieve the host-priv port from the dying ReportCrash task port sent in the exception message.

 ### About ReportCrash and SafetyNet

 ReportCrash is responsible for generating crash reports on iOS.
-This one binary actually vends 4 different services (each in a different process, although some are on-demand):
+This one binary actually vends 4 different services (each in a different process, although not all may be running at any given time):

 1. `com.apple.ReportCrash` is responsible for generating crash reports for crashing processes.
 It is the host-level exception handler for `EXC_CRASH`, `EXC_GUARD`, and `EXC_RESOURCE` exceptions.